-I usually try to write about and related issues.
-Sometimes I'm able to tie those posts into chats about my morning runs at various hotels.
+I usually try to write about branding and marketing related issues.
+Sometimes I’m able to tie those posts into chats about my morning runs at various hotels.

 Not this time.
 On Saturday I did my longest run to date and have come up with no business value at all.
 Just thought it was worth relating, for a cathartic experience if nothing else.
 I can’t do a mile-by-mile recap because I’ve blocked most of it from my mind, kind of like the pain of childbirth.